Why Tailoring Beats Quality Writing

 "Performance Marketing Manager with 10+ years running paid social and search campaigns across Meta, YouTube, and Snapchat.
 Managed $200K+ in monthly ad spend for 175+ clients.
 Specialize in full-funnel campaign strategy, ROAS optimization, and cross-functional reporting."

-Reframing means describing the same real experience through a different lens — emphasizing the aspects of what you did that most directly match what this role requires.
+Reframing is describing the same real experience through a different lens — emphasizing the aspects of what you did that most directly match what this role requires.
 The facts don't change.
 The framing shifts.

 Original bullet